 Remember never click on the links in the email or provide any of your details.
 In some cases by following the link you may have downloaded a malicious program that captures your keystrokes onto your computer.

-Always enter the Citi International Personal Bank web address directly into your browser and don’t follow any links, this will ensure that you access the legitimate site.
-The web address for Citi International Personal Bank is: http://www.ipb.citi.com
+Always enter the Citi Online web address directly into your browser and don’t follow any links, this will ensure that you access the legitimate site.
+The web address for Citi Online is: https://www.online.citi.eu

-When accessing the logon screen of Citibank Online ensure that the website address starts with https://.
+When accessing the logon screen of Citi Online ensure that the website address starts with https://.
 Some browsers will also indicate this with a padlock symbol in the address bar.

 Make sure your computer is protected against viruses and spyware by installing protective software.